 The scent of baking fresh from the oven can truly transform a home, enveloping you in a feeling of warmth and security.
 This is true for any season, but there’s something about the scents of Autumn that bring an extra injection of comfort- baking apples, spiced cinnamon, oozing toffee and warming ginger- all of these have the ability to transport us to a land of log fires and fleece blankets.

-Check back to our Journal over the coming weeks for a Toffee Apple Ginger Loaf recipe that will satisfy any Autumnal cravings.
+Check out this Toffee Apple Ginger Loaf recipe from our Journal that will satisfy any Autumnal cravings!

 It goes without saying that outdoors is the best place to experience the seasonal changes, as heading out into nature is a true sensory escape from the hustle and bustle of everyday life.
 Don’t let Autumn pass you by- pop on your wellies and head out to take in the golden horizons, feel the crisp chill in the air and hear the leaves crunch beneath your feet.

 If you need some inspiration on which routes to take to experience Autumn in your local area, National Trust are sharing their favourite walks across the UK, so you can cut out the research and go straight to enjoying nature.